 Patient privacy is a priority at UCLA's hospitals and clinics.
 All journalists must be escorted by a media relations officer when reporting inside any UCLA hospital, clinic or patient care facility.

-In order to protect patient confidentiality within federal HIPAA guidelines, members of the news media must be escorted by a member of the media relations staff while visiting UCLA hospitals and clinics, including UCLA Medical Center, UCLA Medical Center, Santa Monica, UCLA Mattel Children's Hospital, the Linda and Stewart Resnick Neuropsychiatric Hospital at UCLA, and the UCLA Medical Plaza facilities.
+In order to protect patient confidentiality within federal HIPAA guidelines, members of the news media must be escorted by a member of the media relations staff while visiting UCLA hospitals and clinics, including UCLA Medical Center, UCLA Health - Santa Monica Medical Center, UCLA Mattel Children's Hospital, the Linda and Stewart Resnick Neuropsychiatric Hospital at UCLA, and the UCLA Medical Plaza facilities.

 Directions and Parking

 The media relations team can provide specific directions and secure free campus parking for journalists.
-Maps and directions to UCLA hospitals and clinics in Westwood and to UCLA Medical Center, Santa Monica are available online.
+Maps and directions to UCLA hospitals and clinics in Westwood and to UCLA Health - Santa Monica Medical Center are available online.